briankasingli/contact-list-app-v4/README.md

 Contact List Application
 =============

-Creating a Sinatra API, then connecting the frontend with Javascript.
+Creating a Sinatra API, then connecting the API to the frontend with Javascript.

 Technologies Used: